pyrocatnip/UMBC/PSYC 317.md

 - <span style="color: #FDB515; font-weight: bold">Wernicke's aphasia</span>: A condition caused by a stroke affectin the Wernicke's area.
 Causes fluent speech that is incoherent.
 - <span style="color: #FDB515; font-weight: bold">Double dissasciation</span>: Occurs if damage to one area of the brain causes function A to be absent while function b is present, and vice versa.
 - <span style="color: #FDB515; font-weight: bold">Brain imaging</span>: Techniques to create a view of brain function.
-- <span style="color: #FDB515; font-weight: bold">Functional magnetic resource imaging (fMRI)</span>: Uses neuron activity bringing in blood into the brain responsing to the magnetism.
 - <span style="color: #FDB515; font-weight: bold">Voxel</span>: Small, cube-shaped areas of the brain responsible for percieving things such as images.
 - <span style="color: #FDB515; font-weight: bold">Parahippocampal place area (PPA)</span>: The part of the brain that is responsible for perception of indoor / outdoor places.
 - **<span style="color: #FDB515; font-weight: bold">Extrastriate body area (EBA)</span>: Area of the brain responsible for recongizing people, except for faces.